erichgess/erichgess.github.io/source/_posts/2014-04-05-type-providers-tutorial-part-3-instantiables.markdown

 {% endcodeblock %}

 ##### Breakdown
-1.  `ProvidedParameter("v", typeof<int>)]` - This is how we define a paramter for a function or constructor.
+1.  `ProvidedParameter("v", typeof<int>)]` - This is how we define a parameter for a function or constructor.
 The `"v"` is the name of the parameter.
 Followed by the type of our parameter.
 1.  `<@@ ( %%(args.[0]) : int) :> obj @@>` - This extracts the value of our first parameter (which is `v` for those keeping score), casts it to an integer, and then boxes it to `obj`.
 The `%%` is a Code Quotation operator used for "splicing"; this is used to "splice" the `args` value into a Code Quotation.

 ##### Testing